NeuroTechX/ntx_slack_archive/introductions.md

 >
 So, dont suffer for not having a degree.
 What you accomplish with your life has nothing to do with whatever academical degrees you hold.

+6/13/2017 5:51 PM

+ **samsagaz** :

+ >buanzo thanks for your words :) I don't suffer, just is incredible the academical degrees that ppl have here :)